alexeysher/skillbox-recommender-system/README.md

 In addition, a dashboard with description of solution and demo of recommendation system base on this one.
 The dashboard is utilising [Streamlit](https://streamlit.io) framework.
-It's deployed on Streamlit community cloud and shared by this [link](https://skillbox-data-analytics.streamlit.io).
+It's deployed on Streamlit Community Cloud and shared by this [link](https://skillbox-data-analytics.streamlit.io).

 ### The composition of the repository is: